Food is big business and kids are a primary target.

 - Product placements in movies, cartoons or popular TV shows

-- Sponsorship of kids’ camps, sports teams and programs
+- Sponsorship of kids programs, camps and sports teams

 - Children’s activities, awards, recognition programs and logo placement in schools